MarkusH/blog/content/Development/2016-04-04__en__django-migrations-recipe-2.rst

 :tags: Django, DjangoCon, Migration
 :author: Markus Holtermann
+:modified: 2016-05-02
 :image: migration-recipe-2.jpg
-:summary: This recipe show how one can add a non-nullable column to a table with already existing data.
+:summary: This recipe shows how one can add a non-nullable column to a table with already existing data.

 This is the second migration recipe I publish for Django's migration framework.